SixtyAteWhiskey/SixtySharesWhiskey/README.md

 3. Transfer and configure the setup script:

-# BEFORE TRANSFERRING THE FILE ENSURE THAT YOU:
+# BEFORE YOU TRANSFER THE FILE ENSURE THAT YOU:
 1. OPEN THE SCRIPT IN SOMETHING LIKE NOTEPAD++
 2. CHANGE THE COUNTRY CODE TO YOUR COUNTRY
 3. CHNAGE THE WPA PASSPHRASE